Cheyenne Anderson, Author of Harvest Moon: Homesteader, Herbalist, Wildcrafter and Herbalist

-Since then, Cheyenne has completed the Introductory Herbal Course, Intermediate Herbal Course, some of The Herbal Academy’s mini courses, and is currently working on the Entrepreneur Herbal Course.
-Her educational goal is to complete the Advanced Herbal Course and become a Clinical Herbalist.
+Since then, Cheyenne has completed the Introductory Herbal Course, Intermediate Herbal Course, Herbal Materia Medica Course, The Craft of Herbal Fermentation Course, and the Entrepreneur Herbal Course.
+Her educational goal is to complete the Advanced Herbal Course and never stop learning about herbs.

 Cheyenne is a dedicated student of herbalism who possesses the compassion required to reach out to others.
 Years of study have armed her with the knowledge she needs to teach and support her fellow Oklahomans.